njau-steven/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to list all gif file
+Script to create acrostic poem